alecmaly/blog/_posts/2021/2021-11-12-Finding-Vulnerabilities-in-an-18-Year-Old-MMO.md

 ### Infinite Monies

 So, to continue on, I then sent a POST request to `http://www.business.url/confirm_payment.php` with the 46 parameters and my account was credited.
 They do not validate that the request came from paypal.com and there is no signature validation!
+> In more complicated cases, other techniques may be used to try and bypass signature validation.
+See hackerone report: <a href='https://hackerone.com/reports/1295844'>https://hackerone.com/reports/1295844</a>

 After some tinkering, I parsed the payload down in an attempt to trim the personal data and keep the request as clean as possible.